Salesforce API Landscape

 - Named Credentials always: There is no acceptable reason to hardcode credentials in a CTA scenario

-- Large Data Volumes — Bulk API 2.0 selection and volume thresholds are driven by LDV considerations
+- Large Data Volumes: Bulk API 2.0 selection and volume thresholds tie directly to LDV considerations

-- Shield & Encryption — API access to encrypted fields and Shield Platform Encryption impact on API behavior
+- Shield & Encryption: API access to encrypted fields; Shield Platform Encryption affects API behavior

-- Platform Capabilities — API limits are governed by edition, license type, and org-level platform limits
+- Platform Capabilities: API limits depend on edition, license type, and org-level platform limits